 “Let me tell you what I found out,” Tammy told Marilyn Elrich.

-While the conversation in Tammy’s home office continued, in Ron’s room he, Jason, and Devin were trying to play Tomb Raider, a game Ron had received for his birthday but hadn’t had much time to play.
-After over an hour of trying, Devin didn’t seem ready to get into a game he’d never played before.
+While the conversation in Tammy’s home office continued, in Ron’s room he, Jason, and Devin were talked out and decided to try to play Tomb Raider, a game Ron had received for his birthday but hadn’t had much time to play.
+Devin didn’t seem ready to get into a game he’d never played before.

 “Why hasn’t your mom come to get me, Ron?” he asked.
 “It’s seems like we’ve been here for hours.”

-“She’s talking with your mom, getting her viewpoint, finding out how much she knows about how DNA is what makes kids gay, how much her religion… uh, sorry, your religion has to do with her reaction when you told her you’re gay, stuff like that.
+“She’s talking with your mom, getting her viewpoint, finding out how much she knows about how DNA — genes — is responsible for sexuality, including being straight, gay, or bisexual, how much her religion… uh, sorry, your religion has to do with her reaction when you told her you’re gay, stuff like that.
 She’s really good doing stuff like that.
 Ask Jase, he knows.”

 “Yeah, what Ron says is true.
 First she talked to me when I came to her with the same problem as you.
 Then she met with my mom and convinced her that she should go to the PFLAG meeting.
 She met Father Darcy at the meeting and they talked.
 I met with him and he helped me figure out how I could be gay and Catholic at the same time.

-“Give Ron’s mom a chance to help your mom get to an understanding about you and that you’re still the same kid you’ve always been.
-You know you’re gay and have known since middle school, and the only thing that’s changed is now she knows too.”
+“Give Ron’s mom a chance to help your mom get to an understanding about you and that you’re still the same great kid you’ve always been.
+You know you’re gay and have known since middle school, and the only thing that’s changed is now she knows, too.”

 Devin took a big breath, then let it out, sighing.
 “I guess.
 I’d just think that she’d insist on seeing me as soon as she got here.
 Maybe to see if I’d grown horns or something now that she knows I’m gay.”